A Forum for Vigorous Debate, Cornerstone of Democracy

 It has been my experience that ladder-climbing academic poets prefer silence when confronted with uncomfortable truths, as in censorship and banning in their very midst and effected by their very colleagues and friends.

 What Hass egregiously, if not incredulously, though quite unsurprisingly, fails to mention in his article is any reference whatsoever to the fat hand that feeds him, that is, to the university administrators who evidently must have requested police presence at Berkeley in the first place.
 It is my humble opinion that famous actors, musicians, politicians, wealthy academic writers like Cornell West and sinecured poets like Hass ought to keep their mouths shut regarding any of the Occupy movements.
-When they seek to participate in them or opine favorably about them, they end up robbing their very credibility.
+When they seek to participate in them or opine favorably about them, they end up robbing the movements' very credibility.
 When they do enter into the fray, how can one not perceive the hypocrisy of spread the wealth and opportunities, yeah, but not mine?

 How not to feel a bit of joy knowing that Hass was kicked around a bit on campus?
 And how not to wonder if his wife is nuts?
 Who else but a fruitloop would be lecturing cops they should be at home reading to their children?
-Maybe she should have been at home with her husband, having children teach them about the First Amendment.
+Maybe she should have been at home with her husband, having children teach THEM about the First Amendment.

 The question remains: How does a self-proclaimed "activist" like Hass manage to turn a convenient blind eye to corruption and censorship in his milieu?